carbon-app/carbon/README.md

 2. Click your browser's settings menu
 3. Click "Install Carbon..."

+#### Run Carbon App localy

+If you want to run the Carbon App localy, just following the steps:

+1. Clone the code from the repo.

+2. Run `docker-compose up`.

+3. Browse **http://127.0.0.1:3000** by using your browser.

 ## Community

 Check out these projects our awesome community has created: